Drug Interactions between digoxin and diltiazem

 Applies to: diltiazem and digoxin

 Before taking dilTIAZem, tell your doctor if you also use digoxin.
 You may need dose adjustments or special tests in order to safely take both medications together.
 This combination may increase digoxin levels.
 You should notify your doctor if you have symptoms of nausea, loss of appetite, visual changes, slow pulse, or irregular heartbeats.
 Your digoxin levels may need to be checked more frequently.
-It is important that you tell your healthcare provider about all other medications that you are using including vitamins and herbs.
-Do not stop using your medications without first talking to your doctor first.
+It is important to tell your doctor about all other medications you use, including vitamins and herbs.
+Do not stop using any medications without first talking to your doctor.

 Drug and food interactions